-- a.
-Rooftop mechanical equipment should be screened from view from public spaces using complementary building materials, parapets or other architectural devices, or by stepping the equipment back from the main building face below a minimum of 3 metres. - b.
-Mechanical penthouses may be wrapped with residential units and amenity spaces. - c.
-Rooftop decorative lighting is discouraged. - Flat roofs and terraces are encouraged to be used as private outdoor or common amenity space for multi-unit residential buildings. - e.
-Green roofs are strongly encouraged on all building types, covering roof areas not occupied by mechanical equipment. - f.
-Green roofs may be combined with accessible amenity spaces - g.
-Where green roofs are not used, cool roof surfaces with a solar reflective index of 78 or higher for low-sloped roofs and 29 or higher for steep roofs should be used for all areas not occupied by mechanical equipment. - h.
+Roof Design Objective Rooftop mechanical equipment should be screened from view from public spaces using complementary building materials, parapets or other architectural devices, or by stepping the equipment back from the main building face below a minimum of 3 metres. b.
+Mechanical penthouses may be wrapped with c.
+Rooftop decorative lighting is discouraged.
+Mandatory d.
+Flat roofs and terraces are encouraged to be and space for multi-unit residential buildings.
+Directional e.
+Green roofs are strongly encouraged on all Standards building types, covering roof areas not occupied by mechanical equipment.
+Green roofs may be combined with accessible g.
+Where green roofs are not used, cool roof surfaces with a solar reflective index of 78 or higher for low-sloped roofs and 29 or higher for steep roofs should be used for all areas not occupied by mechanical equipment.
 Consider the use of rooftops for food production.